-The success of this program relies on the presence and enthusiasm of dedicated volunteers.
+The success of the volunteer program relies on the presence and enthusiasm of dedicated volunteers.
 If you are absent for a scheduled shift, we are left short-handed.
-Please give the Manger of Volunteer Services a 48 hour notice of cancellation or lateness.
-Even if it is an hour before your shift starts, communication with us about your absence or lateness gives us time to find a replacement and know that you are safe.
+We request volunteers email volunteer@discovernewfields.org a 48-hour notice of cancellation or lateness.
+Even if it is an hour before your shift starts, communication with us gives us time to find a replacement and know that you are safe.
 We care about your wellbeing.